simul/Teleport/docs/protocol/service.rst

 See :cpp:struct:`AcknowledgeHandshakeCommand`.

-Once the **Client** has received the AcknowledgeHandshake, Initialization is complete and the client enters the main continuous Update mode.
+Once the **Client** has received the ``AcknowledgeHandshake``, initialization is complete and the client enters the main continuous Update mode.

 Update
 ^^^^^^